Senior Hannah Sullivan is preparing for her career in education while student teaching during the pandemic.

 A Christian leader in the marketplace with over 40 years of portfolio management expertise and numerous appearances on major news networks, Bob Doll spoke at this year's annual Gallup Lecture Series.

-Jesus entered Jerusalem for the last time in His earthly ministry to waving palm branches and exuberant cries of praise.
+For the last time in His earthly ministry, Jesus entered Jerusalem to waving palm branches and exuberant cries of praise.
 By Friday evening, He was dead and buried.
 His disciples had left everything to follow this teacher from Nazareth around the dusty roads of Palestine.
-But this same man in whom they had put their trust, after having been shamefully crucified as a criminal, now lay buried in a tomb along with their hopes.
-How could they go on?
-What would they do now?
-How could they have been so mistaken about Him?
-What was God doing in all of this?

 Even in His suffering, Jesus remained obedient to the Father’s will.
 His suffering was great, yet His faithfulness proved to be greater.
 While it was obedience that led to His suffering and death, this was also His triumph and the reason He would be exalted.